ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-2-3.md

-Chapter 2: Understanding Effective Leadership: Different Leadership Styles and When to Use Them
+Different Leadership Styles and When to Use Them
 ===============================================================================================

 There are various leadership styles that can be effective in different situations.
 In this chapter, we will discuss some common leadership styles and when to use them.